opendatasoft/odsapps-supervision/INSTALL_RESOURCES/README.md

 - To apply a processing pipeline from a configuration file, please see [cmds here](processing_pipeline_copy-paste-cmds.md)
 - then publish the dataset

-#### Add 4 custom metadata
+#### Add 4 metadata, 2 custom and 2 admin

- - Ask ODS to add these 4 custom metadata to your portal
+ - Ask ODS to add these 2 *custom metadata* to your portal (in the default template, ie. it will avoid to prefix the field id)
    - "Cycle de publication"
      - ID : `cycle`
      - Type : enum